KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 1. Recommendation: Found `uses: actions/setup-node@v6` in file `automated-tests.yaml`: Upgrade workflows to use actions/setup-node@v7.
 2. Recommendation: The README seems not to have a config example.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-3. Information: There are updates for 7 dependencie(s):
+3. Information: There are updates for 8 dependencie(s):
    - commit-and-tag-version -> ^13.1.2
-   - eslint -> ^10.8.1
+   - eslint -> ^10.10.0
-   - eslint-plugin-jsdoc -> ^64.2.1
+   - eslint-plugin-jsdoc -> ^64.3.6
    - prettier -> ^3.9.6
-   - rollup -> ^4.62.4
+   - rollup -> ^4.63.1
+   - simple-git-hooks -> ^2.14.0
    - typescript -> ^7.0.2
-   - typescript-eslint -> ^8.67.0
+   - typescript-eslint -> ^8.69.0

 ### [MMM-NOKElectricityForecast by Andreas Hagman](https://github.com/AndreasHagman/MMM-NOKElectricityForecast)

+1. `package.json` issue: No repository field.
-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
+3. Recommendation: Found `uses: actions/checkout@v4` in file `lint.yml`: Upgrade workflows to use actions/checkout@v7.
+4. Recommendation: Found `uses: actions/setup-node@v4` in file `lint.yml`: Upgrade workflows to use actions/setup-node@v7.
+5. Recommendation: Found `npm run` in file `lint.yml`: Prefer `node --run` over invoking npm run directly.
-2. Recommendation: The README seems not to have an update section (like `## Update`).
+6. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
-3. Recommendation: The README seems not to have an install section (like `## Installation`).
+7. Recommendation: The README seems not to have an install section (like `## Installation`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Installation-Instructions)).
-4. Recommendation: The README seems not to have a config example.
+8. Recommendation: The README seems not to have a config example.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-5. Recommendation: The README seems not to have clone instructions.
+9. Recommendation: The README seems not to have clone instructions.
-6. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+10. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+11. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+12. Recommendation: Found `eslint .` in file `package.json`: Drop the trailing '.' when invoking ESLint v9 or newer.
-7. Recommendation: There is no CHANGELOG file.
+13. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-8. Recommendation: There is no CODE_OF_CONDUCT file.
+14. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-9. Recommendation: There is no dependabot configuration file.
+15. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-10. Recommendation: No linter configuration was found.
-A linter is very helpful, it is worth using one even for small projects.
-You can use ESLint or Biome ([ESLint guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md), [Biome guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/biome.md)).
+16. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+It is recommended to use it.

 ### [MMM-Oelpreise by Eckonator](https://github.com/eckonator/MMM-Oelpreise)